-Our comparison guides above features Britain’s top carpet cleaners (as rated by our researchers).
-In the UK, the domestic carpet washer market has two main manufacturers – Bissell and Vax, so these are the main brands featured.
-We have a page dedicated to Rug Doctor and its products.
+Our comparison guides above features Britain’s top carpet washers (as rated by our researchers).
+In the UK, the domestic carpet cleaner market has two main manufacturers – Bissell and Vax, so these are the main brands featured.
+We also love Rug Doctor and its products.

 - Image – Picture of the model in question.